i-yordanov/parliamentmembersapi/README.md

 #  Parliament Members API
-Crowl and serve data of parliament member through a django_restframework APIs.
+Crawl and serve data of parliament member through a django_restframework APIs.

-# How to crowl the data:
+# How to crawl the data:
- **command**: python manage.py crowl
+ **command**: python manage.py crawl

 heads up: data is already saved in a sqlite database